 Green Lawn Abbey is a superb example of neoclassical architecture expertly executed in the style of 16th century Italian architect Andrea Palladio.
 Configured like an Italian villa, the 2nd floor has high ceilings, sports free standing marble columns and marble mantles, and is graced with natural lighting from its many stained glass windows.

 It is a 2-story symmetrical building, whose most prominent feature is the classical Tuscan-style portico topped by a pediment inscribed with the year 1927, and Green Lawn Abbey carved into the frieze.

 The stained glass windows of the Abbey are truly exceptional.
 They were produced by the Rossbach Art Glass Company, a highly regarded local company active in Columbus from 1908 through 1944.
 Abbey windows represent biblical stories.
 Most are superbly executed in the Art Deco style.

 Lacking adequate maintenance for decades, the Abbey had deteriorated considerably by 2008 and much needed to be done.
-Tackling the challenge though, funds were raised to renovate/replace 2 of the 4 roofs, restore 8 windows, stabilize the foundation and granite 2-story steps, honed marble floors, renovated 1 set of bronze doors.
-All new wiring was installed, and the bathroom updated, expanded and made ADA-compliant.
-The architectural firm Schooley Caldwell Associates oversaw the work and the work was funded in part by the Certified Local Government program administered by the Ohio History Connection.
+The GLAPA board tackled the challenge and raised funds to renovate/replace two of the four roofs, restore eight windows, stabilize the foundation and granite two-story steps, hone the marble floors, install new wiring throughout and renovate one set of bronze doors.
+The bathroom was recently updated, expanded and made ADA-compliant.
+The architectural firm Schooley Caldwell Associates oversaw the work that was funded in part by the Certified Local Government program administered by the Ohio History Connection.
 Much remains to be done but the transformation is truly remarkable.